vertskater/express-cli/README.md

 ```
 ## Before You Strart Using the Project

-Before running the start script, ensure you:
+Before running the CLI, ensure you:

-Execute the ```generateKeyPair.js``` file to generate key pairs.
+ - Execute the generateKeyPair.js file to generate key pairs.

-Create a PostgreSQL database.
+ - Create a PostgreSQL database.

-Set environment variables in ```.env.development``` to configure the PostgreSQL connection.
+ - Set environment variables in ```.env.development``` to configure the PostgreSQL connection.
+ - If using Prisma add the Database DSN to the ```.env``` file.
+ - If using Prisma, run ```npx prisma migrate dev``` to apply migrations.

 ## Scripts
 After project creation, you can start the server using: